 Dive Sites & Areas of Myanmar

 With more than 50 dive sites, Myanmar diving is great value for money.
 Currents can be strong and surface conditions can be rough but allows the intermediate-advanced diver to encounter large and small animals.
-It's also great for (practicing some) underwater photography.
-Depth of the divesites is 5-40+ metres with a visibility 5-50 metres and water temperature 25-28C.
+It's also great for (practising some) underwater photography.
+The depth of the dive sites is 5-40+ metres with a visibility 5-50 metres and water temperature 25-28C.

 Burma Banks is a series of large underwater flat-topped sea-mounts, rising gradually from the depths, covered with hard coral growth and large patches of sand.
 The huge plate corals are in many areas fantastic, but the reason to dive here is for different types of environments not found in Thailand or in the Mergui Archipelago proper.